nordlow/compiler-benchmark/README.md

 # compiler-benchmark

-Benchmarks compilation speeds of different combinations of languages and compilers, currently C, C++, D, Go, Rust, V, Zig and Julia.
+Benchmarks compilation speeds of different combinations of languages and compilers, currently C, C++, D, Go, Rust, V, Zig Julia and Java (via object compilation).

 Note that Julia's JIT-compiler is very memory hungry.
 A maximum recommended `function-count` for Julia is 5000.